emirozer/fake2db/README.md

 *--port* argument is OPTIONAL.
 Port to use for database connection.
 Not used for sqlite.

 *--username* argument is OPTIONAL.
-Username for the databse user.
+Username for the database user.

 *--password* argument is OPTIONAL.
 Password for database user.
 Only supported for mysql & postgresql.